Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 Fresh candies taste good, but candies kept for over a year won't taste as good.
 Hard candies, dark chocolate, jellied candies, and caramel can last up to one year.
 Candy corn, chewing gum, and milk, and white chocolate should be tossed after six to nine months.

 People often throw away canned food on the expiration date printed on the can.
 That date is usually three years from when it was placed on the shelf in the grocery store.
-You can use the food in those cans from two to five years past the date provided they are kept in a cool dry place.
-Do not use if you see bulges, dents, popped seals, rust, or leaks.
+You can use the food in those cans from two to five years past the date, provided they are kept in a cool, dry place.
+Do not use it if you see bulges, dents, popped seals, rust, or leaks.

 Canned foods last longer than most other foods.
 Even so, they will not last forever.
 Canned vegetables, fruits, and some soups can be eaten one to five years past their expiration date.
 That is not the case with acidic foods like tomatoes and pineapples.
 Meats in the cans like tuna, corned beef hash and SPAM can be eaten between two to five years after their expiration dates.

 Don't be so quick to toss those boxes of cereal when they reach their expiration date.
 If boxes have been kept in your pantry or cupboard unopened, cereal will stay fresh from six to eight months past the date on the box.
 If the box has been opened, it will last between four and six months.
 It is a different story if the cereal has been cooked like oatmeal.
-Cooked cereal should be kept only four to five days in the refrigerator.
+Cooked cereal should be kept for only four to five days in the refrigerator.

 Cheese can usually be eaten a month past its expiration date.
 Even if you see mold on cheese, you can still eat it.
 Just cut off the mold first.